kixi-io/Ki.Core-Swift/README.md

 # KiCore

-This is the Swift implementation of the Ki.Core standard library.
+A Swift implementation of the Ki.Core standard library.